ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 More specifically, this page describes how to get started with Flask on your ETS accounts, which requires a few adjustments to the standard tutorial.

+# Individual Programming

+The beginning of this lab is individual work so make sure that you are on your own computer to do the assignment and read through the content thoroughly.
+Continue to work on this lab individualy until you hit a section entitled "Pair Programming," but make sure to read the interaction you should have with your partner before that in the section entitled "HTML and CSS."

 # About Flask

 Flask is a Python module that provides an easy way to get started with web programming.